-The Twenty-third Annual Fire Investigators Training Conference will be held March 21 - 23, 2014 at the Stoney Creek Inn in East Peoria, IL.
+The Twenty-fourth Annual Fire Investigators Training Conference will be held March 20 - 22, 2015 at the Stoney Creek Inn in East Peoria, IL.
 All classes are tested and sanctioned by the Illinois Chapter of the International Association of Arson Investigators.

 Exams for the IAAI-CFI program may be available if setup with the International office in advance.
 Visit the IAAI Illinois Chapter's website at www.il-iaai.com for more information.

-Certificates will be available after the conclusion of the Sunday session.
+Certificates will be available online after the conclusion of the Sunday session.

 Disclaimer: No liability is assumed by the Central Illinois Fire Investigators Association for changes in program content, speakers, or venue.
 The speakers presentation and content of program are the responsibility of the individual instructors and not necessarily endorsed by any of the persons or organizations associated with this seminar.